Akr4ta/akrata-icon-theme/README.md

-# akrata-icons
+# Akrata-icons
-Tema de icones que apresenta a fusão entre BeautyLine, Sweet, Papirus e Candy, harmonizada com a paleta de cores do Catppuccin mocha
+Icon theme that combines BeautyLine, Sweet, Papirus, and Candy, harmonized with the Catppuccin Mocha color palette